Sporeys/Hive-Arrived/README.md

 ## Overview
 A small (probably) mod that adds an insectoid race to the game.

-This mod does not add insectoids as a separate, playable faction, as that is currently impossible within Mindustry's mechanics.
-However, nothing stops you from using it for role-playing or building a formicarium next to your factory! :D
+This mod does not introduce insectoids as a separate playable faction.
+However, nothing stops you from using its content for role-playing or building your own formicarium next to the factory! :D

 ## Localizations
 - English